 - Coordinate with FAA Environmental Specialist to determine what level of NEPA review is required for a particular AIP project.

 - Discuss consultant selection information with the FAA Environmental Specialist.

-- Complete consultant selection process and submit a draft of the consultant agreement to the FAA Environmental Specialist for review before signing the agreement.
+- Complete consultant selection process and submit a draft of the consultant agreement to the FAA Environmental Specialist for review prior to executing the agreement.

 - Begin steps to complete a draft Categorical Exclusion (Catex) checklist or draft Environmental Assessment (EA) as appropriate.

 - If an EA is indicated, it should address all proposed AIP projects the Sponsor anticipates accomplishing at the airport within the next 5 years.